 Large social gatherings aren’t for everyone.
 You’re not lame.
 You’re just an introvert.
 Drinking isn’t for everyone.
 You’re not boring.
 You’re just smart enough to realize you’re not the type of person who will be able to maintain a healthy relationship with it.
 Gushing about finding your future husband isn’t for everyone.
 You’re not weird (for that reason).
 You just have different priorities.
 Having a sleek fashion sense and nice eye brows aren’t for everyone.
 You’re not a failure.
 You just truly enjoy wearing the same old t-shirt and jeans you’ve had for years.
 And also you’re lazy.

 THREE: The struggle will be worth it.

 You’ll be bitter about it for a long time.
-But you’ll start this blog and a few years down the road you’ll receive a message from a high schooler telling you he read your blog and it made a difference to him and around the same time you’ll get to go spend a weekend washing the smelly dishes of a depressed friend and making her buy groceries.
+But you’ll start this blog and a few years down the road you’ll receive a message from a high schooler telling you he read your blog and it made a difference to him.
+And around the same time you’ll get to go spend a weekend washing the smelly dishes of a depressed friend and making her buy groceries because you get it.
 And all that bitterness will completely melt away.
 All that will matter after that is how you can use your experience to make others not feel so alone.

 FOUR: Tell your loved ones you’re depressed.
 (Sooner)

 Your parents and your best friends care about you deeply and seriously.
 You’re terrified of being too needy or presenting them with a seemingly unsolvable problem that will eventually become old to them.
 But tell them anyway.
 They want to be there for you the same way you’d want to be (or have been) there for them.